RoboSats/robosats/docs/fiat-payment-methods.md

 # Fiat payment method

 Currently, there are no restrictions for fiat payment method.
 You can pay with any method that both you and your peer agree.
 This include the higher risk method such as paypal, venmo and cash app.
+However, the payment method with lower risk is recommended, you can learn more about lower risk payment method from <a href =  "https://bisq.wiki/Payment_methods#Payment_method_guides">Bisq wiki</a>.

 ## General recommendation

 This recommendation is created as a best practice for trading in the Robosats platform.
 These best practices is highly encourage for both trading peers to follow to ensure successful trade and prevent unnecessary dispute.

+Note: This guidance is modified from Bisq's <a href="https://bisq.wiki/Trading_rules">trading rules</a> and adjusted according to the difference in trading mechanism of each platforms.

 ### For both bitcoin buyer and seller